Solomon0519/LeetCode/README.md

 - 729: My Calender I
 - 731: My Calender II
 - 733: Flood Fill
+- 1331: Rank Transform of an Array
 - 1497: Check If Array Pairs Are Divisible by K
+- 1590: Make Sum Divisible by P
 - 2416: Sum of Prefix Scores of Strings